-Figure 2 summarises the status of global commitment to identification of the frequency range 1427-1518 MHz for IMT services based on public statements by each country or region6.
-As can be seen, there is considerable support and/or potential for identification of the band for IMT services in all three ITU regions.
-Hence it could become a global band.
+There is now sufficient commitment for 1427-1518 MHz to become a global IMT band.
+Figure 2 summarises the status of global commitment to identification of the frequency range 1427-1518 MHz for IMT services based on public statements by each country or region8.
+As can be seen, there is almost unanimous support for the band in the Americas and in Europe (excluding Russia and CIS countries), Africa and the Arab States.
+The situation in the Asia-Pacific region is more fragmented with support mainly coming from higher income countries in the region.